 ALSO READDelhi govt gears up to check pollution ahead of Diwali DDA Housing Scheme 2016 likely to be launched around Diwali Pollution alert: Delhi Govt. kicks into action against Chinese fireworks ahead of Diwali Diwali getaway: Dubai, Goa top search list for Indians Mobile Phone Expo "India Mobile Diwali" brings the most exciting online campaign

+In absence of strong winds the dust particles are mixing with the haze, forming a blanket of smog near the surface levels.
+This could lead to breathing problems and other ailments," the skymet report said.
+Monitoring stations of Central Pollution Control Board (CPCB) put air quality of areas like RK Puram, Punjabi Bagh, Anand Vihar, Shadipur between 'severe' to 'poor' category.
 'Very poor' air quality may give rise to respiratory illness while poor may cause breathing discomfort on prolonged exposure.
 When it plunges to 'severe', it affects healthy people and seriously impacts those with existing diseases, CPCB says.